 The City of Emery feels strongly that the swimming pool is a great asset to have in our rural community and is an essential way to impact the overall health and vitality of a small community.

 The quality of life in Emery is enhanced because we have a swimming pool facility to offer to those who live here as well as those coming from surrounding communities and rural areas.
 There is no other public swimming pool available in a twenty-mile radius surrounding Emery.
 The Emery city swimming pool serves the Bridgewater, Alexandria and Spencer communities.

 The pool features a wading pool with a 32-foot diameter circle that has a zero depth entry and gradually deepens towards the center.
-A dolphin that stand over 8 feet tall and sprays water out of his nose.
-Our double shamu slide has two whales that reach over 14 feet into the air with two 13-foot slides entering the water.
+In addition, a dolphin that stands over 8 feet tall and sprays water out of his nose is the center of a double shamu slide featuring two whales that reach over 14 feet into the air with two 13-foot slides entering the water.
 Benches and beach umbrellas decorate the water play area.
 The pool also features a tipping bucket water play attraction and a large toucan spray fountain.

 Most recently the bath house and concessions were updated and a new diving board was added.
 Water aerobics were added during the evening break as a low-impact exercise for all ages.

 The pool was built in 1969.